Simone Pesce: Catania

 On 31 August 2009, the final day of the transfer market, Calcio Catania announced the signings of Pesce from Ascoli in co-ownership deal for €500 and Giovanni Marchese from A.C.
 Chievo Verona.
 Catania already negotiated with Ascoli earlier this summer purchasing Giuseppe Bellusci and also selling Vito Falconieri and Marcello Gazzola in co-ownership deals.
 Pesce failed to make a major impact with the Sicilian club and solidify regular playing time as he made just five appearances, not scoring.

 On 30 December 2009, Catania confirmed the transfer of Pesce back to Ascoli on a loan deal until the end of the season.
-In his six-month loan spell in the Serie B, Pesce quickly re-gained his starting position, and made 22 appearances, for the club.
+In his six-month loan spell in the Serie B, Pesce quickly regained his starting position and made 22 appearances for the club.

-He returned to Catania on 1 July 2010 and remained with the club for 2010-11 Serie A season.
+He returned to Catania on 1 July 2010 and remained with the club for the 2010-11 Serie A season.
 In June 2011 Ascoli bought back Pesce from Catania for €550.
 Ascoli also bought Gazzola outright for €500, and Falconieri for free.

 Novara

-On 15 July 2011, Novara announced to have signed Pesce from Ascoli for their Serie A comeback campaign, for €150,000, in a three-year contract.
+On 15 July 2011, Novara announced having signed Pesce from Ascoli for their Serie A comeback campaign, for €150,000, in a three-year contract.
 Novara also signed Achille Coser on the same day for free, as well as Luigi Giorgi for €1.6 million on 16 July.
 On 7 August 2013 Pesce signed a new 4-year contract with Novara.